Biology 241 - Accelerated General Human Physiology » Summer 2021 » Lab Q11

 When the muscle had weights attached and trying to contract, what was happening during the latency period:

-there was no tension in the tendon.
+A. there was no tension in the tendon.

-the muscle was not contracting.
+B. the muscle was contracting isometrically.

-the muscle was contracting isometrically.
+D. the muscle was not contracting.

 Question #4